NervanaSystems/ngraph-python/README.md

 We recommend installing Nervana Graph inside a virtual environment.

-To create a Python 2.7 virtualenv:
+To create and activate a Python 2.7 virtualenv:
 ```
 virtualenv -p python2.7 .venv
 . .venv/bin/activate